 - to prevent disruptive courtroom behavior, evidenced by a history of behavior that created potentially harmful situations or presented substantial risk of physical harm; or

 - to prevent the child, evidenced by an escape history or other relevant factors, from fleeing the courtroom.

 Juvenile defenders should be zealous advocates in ensuring that this statute is enforced.
 Few other aspects of our representation say more to a client and his family about our willingness to be effective advocates than demanding his basic human dignity to stand before the court unshackled.
 The law creates a presumption that the cuffs must be removed – it is up to the court to justify on the record a reason why they should not be.
 Both the second and third prongs of statute require a history of very specific behavior.
 The court must find these reasons on the record, and the client has the opportunity to be heard (and arguably present testimony) to the contrary.
-Technically, counsel can only rely to argue that restraints should be removed once the judge calls the child’s case to the bar of the court, thus permitting court staff to transport the child to and from the courtroom in physical restraints.
+Technically, counsel can only rely on the argument that restraints should be removed once the judge calls the child's case to the bar of the court, thus permitting court staff to transport the child to and from the courtroom in physical restraints.
 However, counsel can rely on the Comment to Rule 139 to argue against the use of restraints even in transport to the courtroom.
-Rule 139 Comment states that “[t]he use of any restraints, such as handcuffs, chains, shackles, irons, or straitjackets, is highly discouraged.
+Rule 139 Comment states that "[t]he use of any restraints, such as handcuffs, chains, shackles, irons, or straitjackets, is highly discouraged.
 The routine use of restraints on juveniles is a practice contrary to the philosophy of balanced and restorative justice and undermines the goals of providing treatment, supervision, and rehabilitation to juveniles.
 Therefore, restraints should not be used in most instances.
 However, there are some circumstances when juveniles need to be restrained to protect themselves and others and to maintain security in the courtroom.
-See 42 Pa.C.S. § 6301 for purposes of the Juvenile Act.”
+See 42 Pa.C.S. § 6301for purposes of the Juvenile Act."